google/neuroglancer/docs/user-guide/voxel_annotation.rst

 About multi-resolution datasets
 -------------------------------

-Any multi-resolution dataset that has many-to-1 mapping (i.e. one child cannot have multiple parents) can be used for voxel annotation.
+Any multi-resolution dataset that has many-to-1 chunk mapping (i.e. one child chunk cannot have multiple parents) can be used for voxel annotation.

 Although voxel annotation supports multi-resolution, any drawing operation will be performed on the highest resolution level, no matter what the current view is.
 Once an operation is completed, a downsampling pipeline will be triggered to update the lower resolution levels.